Triamec/TraSt-CSV/README.md

 ## Software Prequisites
 - This project is made and built with [Microsoft Visual Studio](https://visualstudio.microsoft.com/en/)
 - It is reccomended to visualize the behaviour of the application in the  [TAM Software](https://www.triamec.com/en/tam-software-support.html) installation

+## Operate the TraSt-CSV Application
+The TraSt-CSV application is a command-line tool that initializes the TAM system and streams a trajcetory path from a CSV file to multiple motion axes.
+It consists the following core components:
+- **Program:** Serves as the entry point of the application
+- **Controller:** Orchestrates the main workflow.
+It initializes the TAM system, sets up the axis group, and coordinates the streaming of trajectory data.
+It relies on helper classes (CsvParser and StreamingAbortListener) to perform specific tasks.
+- **CsvParser:** Handles reading and parsing of the CSV file.
+It extracts header metadata and provides access to the trajectory data in segments for streaming.
+- **StreamingAbortListener:** Runs in a background thread and listens for the user to press 'q' or 'ESC' key to safely abort the streaming process.
+It also provides an AbortByError() method for handling unexpected errors, and tracks whether streaming was stopped by user input or due to a failure.